 Use a donor-advised fund to coordinate your charitable contributions with the rest of your investment plan.
 You may make your tax-deductible donations in the years when the deductions will provide maximum benefits and then request distributions to your favorite charities in future years without worrying about the AMT.

 If you want a simple, effective way to organize charitable donations, consider opening a donor-advised fund with The T. Rowe Price Program for Charitable GivingSM.2

 While you should consider the impact of the AMT, don't make it the primary factor in your investment decisions.

 When you plan your portfolio, your top priority should be sticking to fundamental investment principles such as proper asset allocation and diversification.
 Look closely at your individual goals and time horizon to create a portfolio that contains a mix of stocks, bonds, and money market securities that's right for you.
-Only then should you consider ways to fine-tune this strategy to deal with the AMT.
+Only after those steps, should you consider ways to fine-tune this strategy in order to address the AMT.

 While you may think that avoiding the AMT always will be beneficial, it actually could cost you money.
 By investing solely to limit your AMT liability, you may lose out on higher potential income or growth opportunities.

 Don't let the AMT take control of your investment decisions.
 If you have any questions about the AMT's impact on your investment decisions, call us at